dheerajshenoy/IMGV/README.md

 1. [ ] Nested SVG files are not loaded by Qt Pixmap.
 Maybe try to integrate an SVG library and render SVG through data
 2. [ ] Highlight currently displayed file in the thumbnail panel
+3. [ ] Color picker for gifs (currently works only on static images)

 <a name="thanks" />